ShadowZero3000/petfeeder/README.md

 ## Instructions

 - Set up your Pi as per usual
+  - Be sure to enable the camera if you're going to use it with.
+Use `raspi-config`
 - Checkout this repo on the Pi in /opt/petfeeder (Or elsewhere, but up to you to fix paths)
-- Run bash /opt/petfeeder/install/install.sh, or do what it does yourself
+- Run `bash /opt/petfeeder/install/install.sh`, or do what it does yourself
+- Run `systemctl daemon-reload`
+- Run `systemctl enable petfeeder`
-- Reboot the pi and cross your fingers (Or `systemctl daemon-reload` and `systemctl start petfeeder`)
+- Reboot the pi and cross your fingers (Or `systemctl start petfeeder`)
 - Load up the pi's IP in a browser, and configure the Telegram integration, Healthchecks, and meals as you desire

 ## Important security notice